DataDog/datadog-lambda-js/README.md

 Create inferred spans for managed services.
 Defaults to `true`.

+## Major Version Notes

+### 5.0

+The 5.0 release introduces version 2 of the Datadog tracer, [dd-trace-js](https://github.com/DataDog/dd-trace-js/).
+This includes a few breaking changes, and the migration guide found [here](https://github.com/DataDog/dd-trace-js/blob/master/MIGRATING.md#nested-objects-as-tags).

+5.0 was released with Lambda Layer version `69`.

 ## Opening Issues

 If you encounter a bug with this package, we want to hear about it.
 Before opening a new issue, search the existing issues to avoid duplicates.